-Bulk Operation

-Effluents discharged into water bodies can contain pollutants, chemicals, or contaminants that may harm aquatic ecosystems, affect water quality, and pose risks to aquatic life.

-Local Communities:

-Residents living near the discharge point may experience changes in water quality, potentially affecting their access to clean water and overall well-being.

 If effluents are not properly managed, they may infiltrate the soil, leading to contamination and potential harm to soil ecosystem.
 Effluents containing hazardous substances can pose risks to human health if they contaminate water sources used for drinking or if there is direct exposure.

-Industrial Processes: The organization is directly involved in generating effluents through its industrial processes.

-- Contamination of land and water bodies

-- Suspension/revocation of discharge permit.

-- May lead to various health conditions.

-- The discharge of polluted water poses a significant threat to aquatic ecosystems, potentially resulting in adverse effects on marine life, contamination of water sources, and violations of environmental regulations.

-Environmental Pollution:

-Contamination of water bodies and soil, leading to adverse effects on ecosystems, biodiversity, and overall environmental health.

-Regulatory Non-Compliance:

-Violating environmental regulations related to effluent discharge limits, leading to fines, legal actions, and reputational damage.

-Customers and Consumers
+Direct Impact: • Industrial Processes: The organization is directly involved in generating effluents through its industrial processes.
+What are the Risk/s Identified?
+Employees Customers and Consumers Government and Public Authorities Fishing and Aquaculture Industries: Effluent discharges into water bodies may affect fisheries and aquaculture operations, leading to potential economic losses. limits, and promptly addressing any regulatory concerns Implementing environmental management systems, conducting environmental impact assessments, and investing in sustainable technologies Participating in community outreach programs, providing information on environmental impact, and incorporating community feedback into decision-making Contamination of land and water bodies Suspension/revocation of discharge permit.
+May lead to various health conditions.
+The discharge of polluted water poses a significant threat to aquatic ecosystems, potentially resulting in adverse effects on marine life, contamination of water sources, and violations of environmental regulations.
+Environmental Pollution: Contamination of water bodies and soil, leading to adverse effects on ecosystems, biodiversity, and overall environmental health.
+Regulatory Non-Compliance: Violating environmental regulations related to effluent discharge limits, leading to fines, legal actions, and reputational damage.
+Local Communities Employees Customers and Consumers Government and Public Authorities Conduct regular monitoring of effluent quality to ensure compliance with environmental standards.
+Stay informed about and comply with local, national, and international environmental regulations.
+Communicate transparently with local communities about water quality monitoring results.

-Fishing and Aquaculture
+Public Health Risks: Fishing and Aquaculture • Establish and adhere to internal policies

-Industries: Effluent

-discharges into water bodies

-may affect fisheries and

-aquaculture operations,
+Contamination of water sources Industries that align with legal requirements.

+used for drinking or recreation,

-leading to potential
+leading to health risks for local

-economic losses.

-- limits, and promptly addressing any regulatory concerns - Implementing environmental management systems, conducting environmental impact assessments, and investing in sustainable technologies Participating in community outreach programs, providing information on environmental impact, and incorporating community feedback into decision-making
+communities

+What are the Opportunity/ies

+Identified?

+Reduction of demand for fresh water

+Additional revenue from

+treated wastewater reuse

+• Well-treated effluent can

+be used as another

+source of potable water

+when undergone a

+reverse osmosis

+procedure or irrigation in

+a farm lot.

+• Opportunities may include exploring innovative water treatment technologies, water reuse initiatives, or community engagement programs related to water conservation.

 Local Communities

+Promoting Employee Water • Launch awareness campaigns on water

+Conservation: Encouraging Employees conservation.

+employees to adopt water conservation habits within the Customers and Developing Contingency Plans for Water

-Customers and Consumers
+workplace.
+Consumers Scarcity

-- Conduct regular monitoring of effluent quality to ensure compliance with environmental standards. - Stay informed about and comply with local, national, and international environmental regulations. - Communicate transparently with local communities about water quality monitoring results.

-• Public Health Risks:

-Contamination of water sources used for drinking or recreation, leading to health risks for local communities

-- Reduction of demand for fresh water - Additional revenue from treated wastewater reuse - Well-treated effluent can be used as another source of potable water when undergone a reverse osmosis procedure or irrigation in a farm lot. - Opportunities may include exploring innovative water treatment technologies, water reuse initiatives, or community engagement programs related to water conservation. - Promoting Employee Water Conservation: Encouraging employees to adopt water conservation habits within the workplace. - Engaging in Collaborative Water Stewardship:
+consumers Engage in dialogue with community

+Engaging in Collaborative Water Stewardship: Government and Public leaders and environmental

-Collaborating with local communities, NGOs, and other stakeholders for joint water stewardship initiatives
+Collaborating with local Authorities organizations.

+communities, NGOs, and other Fishing and Aquaculture

+stakeholders for joint water Industries

+stewardship initiatives muustries